yarohtar/cam-maths-notes-obsidian/Combinatorics/Algebraic Methods in Combinatorics.md

 Any $f:[n]\to[n]$ must have $k$ periods and $(2k)$ wandering points for some $k\geq 1$.
 There is a bijection between $\{ f:[n]\to[n] \}$
-with $k$ periodic points and unordered partitions of $[n]$ into $k$ parts on each of which I build a rooted trees cartesian product the permutations $f$ define on these $k$ paths
+with $k$ periodic points and unordered partitions of $[n]$ into $k$ parts on each of which I build a rooted trees cartesian product the permutations $f$ define on these $k$ paths .......... uh something....